RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 In the previous step, Unit Testing the Batch Application, you used the BANKDEMO enterprise server.
 You are going to use it again for online testing.

-As with JCL, execution of the jobs requires a previously configured Micro Focus enterprise server.
+As with JCL, execution of the jobs requires a previously configured enterprise server.

-Before you proceed, ensure that Micro Focus Host Access for the Cloud (HACloud) is running:
+Before you proceed, ensure that Rocket Host Access for the Cloud (HACloud) is running:

 1. Go the the Start menu and open the Services application.

-2. Navigate to the Micro Focus HA Cloud service and check that its status is set to **Running**.
+2. Navigate to the HA Cloud service and check that its status is set to **Running**.

 3. If it is not running, right-click and click **Start**.

 **Executing the CICS application**

 The CICS application requires that you use a 3270 terminal emulator.
-This tutorial uses Micro Focus Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 settings in the IDE**